 How Many Meals to Eat When Intermittent Fasting

-As we have just discovered, eating less often keeps insulin levels in check and burn fat.
+As we have just discovered, eating less often keeps insulin levels in check and burns fat.
 For this reason, science has proven that snacks cannot help you lose weight (Cameron et al. 201011).

 Intermittent fasting, unlike conventional dieting, has the advantage that you can always increase it.